brettcannon/dotfiles/README.md

 # dotfiles

-Thess file are structured for [configuring Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account) and for bootstrapping a new (Unix-based) machine.
+These files are structured for [configuring Codespaces](https://docs.github.com/en/github/developing-online-with-codespaces/personalizing-codespaces-for-your-account) and for bootstrapping a new (Unix-based) machine.

 ## Supported tools